theophanevie/qbittorent-plex-helm-chart/README.md

 | plex.secrets                   | Variables to be injected into the container env | {}                      |
 | plex.secrets.PLEX_CLAIM        | Plex server claim                               | ""                      |
 | plex.mmiddlewares              | List of traefik middlewares to use              | []                      |

-### Hosting

-This chart will soon be hosted in a public repository (curently working on it).